 In many cases, vans can be replaced by cargocycles.

 The advantages are multiple, even compared to electric vans:

 - higher productivity, as cargo cycles do not get stuck in traffic, can take shorter routes and can park closer to the destination

 - less space is used, which reduces traffic congestion

-- less particle matters are released to air.
-Half of pm emissions comes from road, tyre and brake wear, so electric vans are not the final solution for air quality
+- less particle matters are released to the air.
+Half of pm emissions come from road, tyre and brake wear, so electric vans are not the final solution for air quality

 - less resource use.
 The weight of an electric assist cargo cycle is 5 % of an electric van, and the reduction in resource use (iron, aluminum, lithium etc.) is similar.

 For courier purposes, this shift is in full swing.
 Bike messenger businesses with regular bikes and light cargo bikes enjoy a strong growth.

 …but a handover point is needed to fully utilise its potential